The deals will be signed on May 20 during Trump’s first foreign trip as president

 Aramco’s agreements would help the company reach its goal of sourcing 70 percent of its oil and gas equipment and services from the local Saudi market by 2021, the two people familiar with the mater said.
 Under terms of the agreements, the foreign companies would open more manufacturing plants in the kingdom and help train the Saudi workforce.

-Aramco plans to sign an additional agreement with Jacobs Engineering to form a joint venture for project management, the two people said.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Aramco plans to sign an additional agreement with Jacobs Engineering to form a joint venture for project management, the two people said.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.